A Year With Pack 194

 Winter Overnight Trip

 Pack 194 has one major overnight trip every year.
 While we try to have the trip in the winter, it is often later in order to take advantage of better weather.
-In the last three years, we have had overnight trips to the USS Salem, a heavy cruiser in Quincy, the Boston Museum of Science (where we slept in the exhibit halls) and in 2019, the USS Constitution, where we slept in the berthing deck on-board ship.
+In the last few years, we have had overnight trips to the USS Salem, a heavy cruiser in Quincy, the Boston Museum of Science (where we slept in the exhibit halls) and the USS Constitution, where we slept in the berthing deck on-board ship.

 March: Blue and Gold Banquet